Existentially closed locally finite groups: Abstract

 \section{Abstract}

-We investigate this class of groups originally called ulf (universal locally finite groups) of cardinality $\lambda$.
-We prove that for every locally finite group $G$ there is a canonical existentially closed extention of the same cardinality, unique up to isomorphism and increasing with $G$.
+We investigate this class of groups originally called ulf (universal locally finite groups) of uncountable cardinality.
+We prove that for every locally finite group $G$ there is a canonical existentially closed extension of the same cardinality, unique up to isomorphism and increasing with $G$.
 Also we get, e.g. existence of complete members (i.e. with no non-inner automorphisms) in many cardinals (provably in ZFC).
-We also get a parallel to stability theory in the sense of investigating definable types.
+The main point here is having a parallel to stability theory in the sense of investigating definable types though the class is very unstable.